 Why Don’t Dogs Like Being Hugged?

 Dogs and humans rely on body language to communicate, but unfortunately, dog and human interpretations of body language differ.
 As humans, hugging someone means that we care about them.
 Dogs, however, interpret this action in a completely different light.

 A Display of Dominance

-One way that dogs display dominance is to put a limb on the second dog.
+One way dogs display dominance is to put a limb on the second dog.
 The dog with the limb on top is the dominant of the two.
 It is almost as though they were saying: “Stay down.
 I’m the boss.”

-When you hug your dog, you are draping your limbs over them and unbeknownst to you, asserting your dominance.
+When you hug your dog, you are draping your limbs over them and, unbeknownst to you, asserting your dominance.
 This interpretation of being “put in their place” induces feelings of stress and anxiety in your dog.

 In the images used in his study, Coren found that dogs being hugged showed signs of stress and anxiety.

-In his research, Stanley Coren scored a range of two hundred and fifty images based on whether the dog showed one or more signs of anxiety and stress, whether the dog seemed at ease or relaxed, and whether the dog has an ambiguous expression.
+In his research, Stanley Coren scored a range of two hundred and fifty images based on whether the dog showed one or more signs of anxiety and stress, whether the dog seemed at ease or relaxed, and whether the dog had an ambiguous expression.